-The M.S. degree in Symbolic Systems is designed to be completed in the equivalent of one academic year by coterminal students or returning students who already have a B.S. degree in Symbolic Systems.
-Admission is competitive, providing a limited number of students with the opportunity to pursue course and project work, in consultation with a faculty adviser who is affiliated with the Symbolic Systems Program.
+The M.S. degree in Symbolic Systems is designed to be completed in the equivalent of one academic year by coterminal students or returning students who already have a B.S. degree in Symbolic Systems, and in two years or less by other students depending upon level of preparation.
+Admission is competitive, providing a limited number of students with the opportunity to pursue course and project work in consultation with a faculty adviser who is affiliated with the Symbolic Systems Program.
 The faculty adviser may impose requirements beyond those described here.

 Admission to the program as a coterminal student is subject to the policies and deadlines described in the "Undergraduate Degrees" section of this bulletin (see "Coterminal Bachelor's and Master's Degrees").
-Applicants to the M.S. program are reviewed each quarter during the academic year.
-Information on deadlines and procedures for applying are available from the program's student services coordinator in the Linguistics Department office (460-127E).
+Applicants to the M.S. program are reviewed each Winter Quarter.
+Information on deadlines, procedures for applying, and degree requirements are available from the program's student services coordinator in the Linguistics Department office (460-127E) and at http://symsys.stanford. edu/ssp_static?page=masters.html.